 Hope Edelman is the author of seven nonfiction books, including the bestsellers Motherless Daughters, Motherless Mothers, and The Possibility of Everything.
 Her books have been published in 17 countries and 11 languages and have sold nearly a million copies.
 Motherless Daughters, often considered required reading for any woman who has lost a mother, is now in its third edition and recently celebrated its 20th anniversary in print.

-An expert in the field of early mother loss and mother-daughter relationships, Hope speaks at venues and conferences all over the world and has appeared frequently on television, includingToday, Good Morning America, CNN, KTLA, CBC, and Good Morning Australia.
-Trained as a life coach by Martha Beck International, she also does one-on-one work that specializes in helping individuals explore loss as a means for personal growth.
+Hope speaks at venues and conferences all over the world and has appeared frequently on television, includingToday, Good Morning America, CNN, KTLA, CBC, and Good Morning Australia.
+Trained as a life coach by Martha Beck International, she also does one-on-one work through her coaching company, Lose Live Grow, to help individuals explore loss as a means for personal growth.

 Hope lives in Los Angeles with her husband, two daughters, and two crazy cats.
 She is now working on her eighth book, The Aftergrief, to be published in fall 2020.